paulmelis/dutch-skies/README.md

 You will need 3 things to use a custom map/sky view:

-1. A JSON file describing the map extent, map image and observer location data.
-You can also include a number of landmarks to fine-tune the alignment of the MR world with the real world.
+1. A JSON configuration file describing the map extent, map image, observer location, etc. You can also include a number of landmarks to fine-tune the alignment of the MR world with the real world.

-2. An online place to host the JSON file, and any map images, from step 1.
+2. An online place to host the JSON configuration file from step 1, and any used map images.
    This can be anywhere (a Google Drive, your own server, etc), as long as you can provide a URL to the JSON file that is accessible by the HoloLens on on which you plan to run Dutch SKies.

 3. A QR code that contains the URL from step 2.
 You can use `Scripts/text2qrcode.py` to generate a PNG image holding the QR code for a given URL.
 You do not have to print this QR code image, but